 - They need a quick self-esteem boost: similar to the previous point, if the narcissist depends on his partner to elevate his self-esteem, he may miss them when his self-esteem is low.
 In this case the motives and intentions are not to bring their ex back so that they can settle down and have a long-term relationship but to get a quick self-esteem fix.

 - It’s an abuse tactic: One of the methods of abuse that abusive narcissists use is to push their target away and pretend they don’t exist.
 After they have succeeded or failed in hurting their partner, they usually try to suck them back because the intention was not to discard them permanently.
 This usually happens several times in a relationship with an abusive narcissist.
 See: signs that a narcissist is using you.

 - Jealousy and hoovering: Some narcissists, especially malignant ones, when they are jealous of their ex’s achievements they try to infiltrate their life so that they can sabotage whatever their ex has achieved.
 This does not have to be a big achievement.
 For example, if the narcissist realizes that his ex is becoming happy with their life after the breakup, they can be very jealous.

 As you can see, narcissists can hoover for reasons that have or have nothing to do with the love they have for their partner.

 Understanding why a narcissist wants you back in their life may not be that easy but it’s very important to know their intentions in order to deal with them correctly.

 For example, when you understand that your ex narcissist wants you back because he needs a quick self-esteem fix, getting back to them would be a wrong decision.
-See also: Why narcissists love bomb.
+See: 6 signs that a narcissist is in love with you.